Bodies in the sea: Halifax recalls Titanic sinking

 Some visitors are intrigued to see the headstone for a J. Dawson.
 But he has nothing to do with Jack Dawson, the lead character in James Cameron’s blockbuster movie “Titanic”.

 “He was actually Joseph Dawson.
-He was a young Irishman in his 20s and he worked shovelling coal on Titanic,” Beed said.
+He was a young Irishman in his 20s and he worked shoveling coal on Titanic,” Beed said.

 The Unknown Child has his own monument, funded by Crease and other members of the Mackay-Bennett’s crew.
 On this day a small stuffed animal, six pennies and a dime lie on the headstone.